Lazer-lad/final-project-3790-brian-nelson-v4.1/README.md

 Routing is in the navigation, coding [here](src/router/index.js)

 ### 11. Manage your application's state using vuex.
 Used with the login, can be seen [here](https://kind-panini-383726.netlify.com/form).
-Coding can mostly be seen [here](src/store/index.js)
+Coding can mostly be seen [here](src/store/index.js) If you put a username in the login it wild say your name and put a picture in the main hero photo and the menu.

 ### 12. Structure, document, and deploy your final project code according to common industry practices.